Alberta's West Edmonton Mall

 A Phase V expansion, proposed in 2002, was to add 322,900 square feet to WEST EDMONTON MALL and include a sports & trade show facility, 12-storey office tower and 600-unit residential complex.
 However, this project never came to fruition.

-In January 2012, an 18-month face lift renovation of the mall's Phase I, II and III sections began.
-Costing upwards of 100 million dollars, the project included new ceilings, flooring, column treatments, water features, soft-seating areas and bathrooms.
+In January 2012, an 18-month face lift of the mall's Phase I, II and III sections began.
+Costing upwards of 100 million dollars, the project added new ceilings, flooring, column treatments, water features, soft-seating areas and bathrooms.
 Mall entrances were also rebuilt.

 In October, it was announced that Edmonton-based Mayfield Toyota would lease the remainder of the Sears building and 45,000 square feet of adjacent mall space.
 Construction of a (317,000 square foot) auto dealership would commence in March 2020 and be completed in April 2021.